Show-han/Show-han.github.io/_pages/about.md

 ## Ph.D.
 Aspirations

-<span style="color: red;">I'm actively seeking a Ph.D. position for Fall 2024, with the dream of joining a program in California.
+<span style="color: red;">I'm actively seeking a Ph.D. position for Fall 2024, with the dream of joining a program in California, New York or Boston.
 Wishing for good fortune on this academic journey!</span>

 ## Research Interests

-I'm currently interested in large generative models, such as **large language models** (LLMs) and **text-to-image diffusion models** (T2I DMs), as well as exploring their interactivity and controllability (tools, agents, etc.).
-I'm also exploring the data-centric AI leveraging the strong generation capability of generative models.

-Standing at the crossroads of the rapid growth of generative models, my long-term research aspiration is to consistently improve the quality, operability, and security of large model generated contents.
+Standing at the crossroads of the rapid growth of large models (LLMs, DPMs, etc.), my long-term research aspiration is to consistently improve their quality, efficiency, and security.
 My objective is to facilitate equitable access to these expansive models, thereby amplifying their impact across diverse real-world applications and bringing us a step closer to the dream of Artificial General Intelligence (AGI).

 Currently, I am focusing on but not limited to these research topics (Please do reach out for any potential collaborative opportunities! 😊😊):

 - Tool-augmented LLMs ([Gentopia](https://gentopia-ai.github.io/Gentopia-AI-Homepage/))
-- Data-centric AI empowered by generative models
+- DNN acceleration
+- Visual grounding
 - Practical applications of generative models (image reconstruction, AI healthcare, etc.)

 # 🔥 News